History of North American fraternities and sororities: Phi Beta Kappa

-The Phi Beta Kappa Society, founded on December 5, 1776, at the College of William and Mary in Williamsburg, Virginia, was the first fraternal organization in the United States of America, established the precedent for naming American college societies after the Greek letters.
+Phi Beta Kappa society, founded on December 5, 1776, at the College of William and Mary in Williamsburg, Virginia, was the first fraternal organization in the United States of America, established the precedent for naming American college societies after the Greek letters.

 The group consisted of students who frequented the Raleigh Tavern as a common meeting area off the college campus.
-There is a persistent rumor that a Masonic lodge also met in the same place, but there was a different building used by the Freemasons at Williamsburg.
+There is a persistent rumor that a Masonic lodge also met in the same place, but the Freemason used a different building in Williamsburg.
 Whether the students organized to meet more freely and discuss non-academic topics, or to discuss politics in a Revolutionary society, is unknown; the earliest records indicate only that the students met to debate and engage in oratory, and on topics that would have been not far removed from the curriculum.

-There were Latin-named literary societies at William & Mary, which were large debating societies, which, according to the founders of Phi Beta Kappa "had lost all reputation for letters, and [were] noted only for the dissipation & conviviality of [their] members."
+There were Latin-named literary societies at William & Mary, which were large debating societies.
+According to its founders, Phi Beta Kappa "had lost all reputation for letters, and [were] noted only for the dissipation & conviviality of [their] members."
 The new society was intended to be "purely of domestic manufacture, without any connection whatever with anything European, either English or German."
 The founders of Phi Beta Kappa declared that the society was formed for congeniality and to promote good fellowship, with "friendship as its basis and benevolence and literature as its pillars."
-At first the only secrets were the mysterious letters used on the badge.
+At first, the society's only secrets were the mysterious letters used on the badge.

 The society was given the motto, Philosophia Biou Kubernētēs or "Philosophy is the helmsman of life," now officially translated as "Philosophy is the guide of life".
 Greek was chosen as the language for the motto because Heath, "was the best Greek scholar in college."